 Dell has best day on stock market since its relisting in 2018 after earnings sail past estimates

-- Shares of Dell surged Friday after the company beat analyst estimates in its latest earnings report
+- Shares of Dell surged Friday after the company beat analysts' estimates in its latest earnings report.

 - Morgan Stanley called Dell its top pick in IT hardware, replacing Apple, citing improving demand.

-Note: Correction: A headline for this story has been updated to reflect that Dell returned to the public market in 2018.
-A previous headline misstated the year.